1. Charity Name

 - There shall be a quorum when at least twenty members of the Society are present at any general meeting.

-Any notice required to be served on any member of the Society shall be in writing and shall be served by the Secretary of the Executive Committee on any member either personally or by sending through the post in a prepaid letter addressed to such member at their last known address, and any such letter shall be deemed to have been received within ten days of posting.
+Any notice required to be served on any member of the Society shall be in writing and shall be served by the Secretary of the Executive Committee either in person, by email, or by letter sent through the post and addressed to such member at their last known address (any such notice shall be deemed to have been received within ten days of sending).

 22. Alterations to the Constitution